gustavclausen/github-api-fetcher/README.md

 * Repository profile

-Checkout [the docs folder](https://github.com/gustavclausen/github-api-fetcher/tree/master/docs) for a complete overview of the API and the included models.
+Check out [the documentation website](https://gustavclausen.github.io/github-api-fetcher/) for a complete overview of the API and the included models.

 ## Installation